Halloween Ends: Plot

-On Halloween night in 2019, 21-year-old Corey Cunningham babysits a young boy named Jeremy, who pulls a prank on him by locking him inside the attic.
+On Halloween night in 2019, 21-year-old Corey Cunningham babysits a young boy named Jeremy Allen who pulls a prank on him by locking him inside the attic.
 Just as Jeremy's parents come home, Corey kicks the door open and accidentally knocks Jeremy over a staircase railing to his death.
-Corey is accused of intentionally killing Jeremy but is cleared of manslaughter.
+Corey is arrested for aggravated manslaughter, but is cleared by the judge.
+Nonetheless, Corey is made an outcast by the citizens of Haddonfield, Illinois.

-Three years later, the town of Haddonfield, Illinois, is still reeling from the aftermath of Michael Myers's latest killing spree in 2018, while Michael has vanished.
-Laurie Strode is writing a memoir, having bought a new house and living with her granddaughter Allyson, who is now a nurse.
+Three years later, Haddonfield is still reeling from the aftermath of Michael Myers's latest killing spree in 2018, while Michael has vanished.
+Laurie Strode is writing a memoir and living with her granddaughter Allyson.

 Meanwhile, Corey is working at his stepfather's salvage yard.
 On his way home one day, he is accosted by high school bullies and injures himself in the process.
-An observing Laurie brings him to the doctor's office where Allyson works.
-Allyson and Corey develop a relationship and later attend a Halloween party, where Corey is confronted by Jeremy's mother.
-After having an argument with Allyson, Corey leaves the party and runs into the bullies, who throw him off a bridge.
-He is dragged into the sewers and choked by Michael, who eventually lets him go.
+Laurie, having witnessed the incident, brings Corey to the doctor's office where Allyson is working herself.
+Allyson and Corey develop a relationship and later attend a Halloween party, where Corey is confronted by Mrs. Allen when she recognizes him.
+Corey leaves the party and runs into the bullies who throw him off a bridge.
+Unconscious, he is dragged into the sewers where Michael resides and is choked by him, but Michael eventually lets him go.
 As he crawls out, Corey is threatened by a homeless man.
 In a struggle, Corey stabs the man to death and flees.